Cost basis: Reporting

 Cost Basis Reporting is a term used in the financial services industry that refers to identifying the actual cost of a security for income tax purposes.
 Cost basis reporting became mandatory on January 1, 2011.
-The Emergency Economic Stabilization Act of 2008 – popularly known as the “bailout bill” – was signed into law on October 3, 2008 to address the mounting global financial crisis.
+The Emergency Economic Stabilization Act of 2008 – popularly known as the “bailout bill” – was signed into law on October 3, 2008, to address the 2008 financial crisis.
 The Act also had important cost basis ramifications, because Section 403 contained provisions that place significant cost basis-related requirements on brokers and other intermediaries who report their clients’ adjusted cost basis on IRS Form 1099.

 Under the new legislation, financial intermediaries must report accurate adjusted cost basis information to both investors and the IRS for: